-Exercise 1.3 Conditional probabilities: how knowing more does not always help
+Exercise 1.4 Conditional probabilities: how knowing more does not always help

 Suppose you are visiting your grandfather in his hut in Scotland.
-You had offered him a radio for Christmas three years ago, but he is not so fond of such modern technologies and has not used it since.
+You had offered him a radio for Christmas three years ago, but he is not fond of such modern technologies and has not used it since.
 You decide to initiate a game to prove to him that technology is helpful: every evening you alone listen to the weather forecast on the radio and then both you and your grandfather try to guess if it will rain next morning.
 Having lived there since birth, your grandfather knows that it rains on 80% of the days.
 You had reached the same conclusion on previous summer holidays.
 You also know that the weather forecast is right 80% of the time and is always correct when it predicts rain.

 - a) What is the optimal strategy for your grandfather?
 And for you? - b) Both of you keep a record of your guesses and the actual weather for statistical analysis.
-After some months who will have guessed correctly more often? - c) Can you think of an argument to convince him that listening to the forecast is useful?
+After some time (i.e. enough that you can apply the weak law of large numbers), who will have guessed correctly more often?